kendryte/k230_docs/en/01_software/board/examples/K230_SDK_EVB_Board_Demo_User_Guide.md

 sensor_index: see vicap doc
 ```

-For the value of sensor_index, please refer to the description of k_vicap_sensor_type in the document `k230_docs/en/01_software/board/mpp/K230_Camera_Sensor_Adaptation_Guide.md`.
-The default value is 7
+The sensor_index value can be found in the `k230_docs/zh/01_software/board/mpp/K230_Camera_Sensor_Adaptation_Guide.md` document under the description of k_vicap_sensor_type, with a default value of 7.

 Example: